Enis Berberoğlu: Political career

 At the 18th CHP Extraordinary Convention held on 6 September 2014, Berberoğlu was elected to the Party Council of the Republican People's Party (CHP).
 On 14 September, he was appointed as the Deputy Leader of the CHP responsible for media relations and communications by party leader Kemal Kılıçdaroğlu.
-He was elected as a Member of Parliament for İstanbul's second electoral district at the June 2015 general election.
+He was elected as a Member of Parliament for Istanbul's second electoral district at the June 2015 general election.

 In May 2016 his immunity as member of the parliament was lifted in order to allow for judiciary prosecution and on 14 June 2017 he was condemned by an Istanbul tribunal to 25 years prison for having divulged in 2014 pictures of the Turkish secret service which seemed to show delivery of weapons to Syrian rebels, in open contradiction to the Turkish government's denial of being actively involved in the Syrian conflict.

 On 24 June 2018 he was re-elected as member of the Parliament and released from prison on 20 September 2018.
 His Parliamentary Membership was revoked on 4 June 2020.
 Following he was arrested but released again on the 5 June due to COVID-19 regulations.
 His parliamentary membership was restored by the courts on 11 February 2021.